norbert-swieconek/Restaurant-Page-Resto/README.md

 # Restaurant page - Resto
-This project is not mobile friendly.<br>
+This project is not mobile friendly.
+RWD incoming. <br>

 ## Available Scripts
 In the project directory, you can run: